 Loving the LPN Life

-In the coming weeks, stay tuned for a series of spotlight stories introducing you to BAYADA LPNs who love what they do.
+To get a better picture of the LPN life, let us introduce you to a few BAYADA LPNs who love what they do.
 Some are recent graduates who got their start through our Nurse Residency Program.
-Many switched to home health care from other work settings, and some have been BAYADA LPNs for as long as 25 to 40 years!
+Many switched to home health care from other work settings, and some have been LPNs for decades!